-Unfortunately, the brain responds to the increased adrenalin and a host of other powerful enzymes by shutting off the higher thinking centers of the brain.
+Unfortunately, the brain responds to the increased adrenalin and a host of other powerful enzymes.
+This shuts off the higher thinking centers of the brain.
 That’s the problem.
 With the SN in control, you might be stronger and able to move quickly, but it’s reactionary.

 Thus, with SN your in control, you experience a loss of higher thinking power needed to assess the rapidly changing combat situation.
 You are literally under the influence of the primitive mind centers.
 This is also the source of the emotions of fear and anger.
 However, in a combat situation, you need to move on time.
 This requires the higher-thinking center to process the rapidly changing situation.
 These higher thinking powers are the domain of the parasympathetic nervous system.

-Therefore, martial artists train to engage the parasympathetic nervous system and override the automatic engagement of the sympathetic nervous system.
+This is why martial artists train to engage the parasympathetic nervous system.
+They learn to override the automatic engagement of the sympathetic nervous system.
 This may seem counterintuitive.
-However, it is the parasympathetic nervous system rather than the sympathetic you want to dominate in this life-threating situation.
+But, it is the parasympathetic nervous system that enables you to engage the higher thinking.
+This is what you need in this life-threatening situation.

 You can move on time because you learn to be in control of your emotions.
 This is the essence of being both soft and strong.